BinodGaihre/sql-challenge/README.md

 # sql-challenge
 # Overview
 - This challenge or project performs data modelling, engineering and the analysis of the datas included in the folder "data" (datas of the emoployees in a company)
-- The folder employee_data_sql includes the following files
+- The folder employee_data_sql includes the following files.
     1. table_schemas.sql file that is the table schemata for the analysis.
     2. employee_queires.sql file that has the queiries for the data analysis.
     3. erd.png the image file of my ERD.